 Yes!
 Some of my favourite bands came from when I stumbled across them at a festival.
 I have gone to festivals where I have known a couple of the headliners but no one else and LOVED IT.
 Going without knowing who is playing can actually be beneficial as you’re not rushing from one tent to another to catch the artists you have spent all morning putting into a strict schedule.
 You actually end up seeing more of a variety of artists and bands that you could have otherwise overlooked.

-I hate drugs, think they are an absolute waste of time and can’t understand why anyone wants to put such utter crap into their body, but hey rant over… Drugs, unfortunately, are a common thing at a festival, they happen, are around, and for some are an essential part of their experience, (what a shame I say to that).
+Drugs, unfortunately, are a common thing at a festival, they happen, are around, and for some are an essential part of their experience, (which seems a big shame).

 Festivals are getting stricter with their anti-drug policies.
 All festivals operate with bag searches and even sniffer dogs to try and crack down on those bringing drugs with them to a festival.
 Some (Tomorrowland) even have random strip searches at the arena entrance, so if your thinking of bringing drugs with you, don’t bother, why risk getting your ticket taken away over drugs…. waste of time.